Jrendl/Job_applications/Resume_rolling.md

    flash the station hardware from 2 hours a week to 30 minutes a week.
  - Adapted test designs into Javascript-based test scripts and executed test scripts in bot SIL and HIL environments.
  - **Root-caused** regression issues, reporting software and library bugs through **JIRA**.
+ - Effectively balanced many projects and completed assignments punctually on a sprint based timeline.

 ### **Silicon Validation Engineer** - HPE (08/2023-11/2024)
  - Maintained and enhanced **Python**-based **job-batching framework** for **Emulation** sytems with over **40 users**,